Surviving infidelity holds a special kind of pain but it's more common that you think.

-Despite my better judgment, I dialed the number from my cell.
-I listened as the phone rang, 3 times, then 4.
+Despite my better judgment, I dialed the number from my cell and I listened as the phone rang.
+3 times, then 4.
 On the 5th ring, a voicemail picked up.
 "Hey, It's Lily.
 Leave me a message."

 When the tone sounded, I just sat there, breathing into the phone for a minute.
 A painful ache spread through me.
 Fortunately for me, it lasted only moments.
 Then the painful feeling in my heart shifted to anger.